 Edge is same thickness around the entire 360º.
 Below left is a map of the back surface ot the lens.
 Notice how it follows the cornal shape on the right.

-Wave's multifocal designs take full advantage of the Wave system.
+Wave 's multifocal designs take full advantage of the Wave system.
 As with all designs, attention is given to the lens periphery for precise centration.
 At the same time. the proper tear film thickness is optimized across the lens until the designer is satisfied with the simulated fluorescein map.

 You may select one of three designs: center distance, center near or segmented.
 Most popular is center near; the other options are often used for smaller pupils.

 The schematic images show a center distance (darker circular area) centered above the pupil.
 Adjusting the diameter of the center zone (0.1mm steps) facilitates that the annular multifocal (yellow ring) is positioned to bisect the pupil for simultaneous vision.
-Slight differences in diameter might be in order for dominate and non-dominate eyes.
+Slight differences in diameter might be made for dominate and non-dominate eyes.

 Wave doesn't offer a specific keratoconus design but rather designs a lens that fits a keratoconic eye.
 Each lens is designed to fit the cone.